-- Incoming scholars will be placed at their age-appropriate grade level, but not below or above grade level, unless the previous school has officially approved a retention or promotion (official documentation from the school is required). - If the grade level placement the learning coach desires differs from that indicated in the prospective assignment, the situation must be discussed with the Director of Online learning prior to making the change on the Master Agreement.
+- Incoming scholars will be placed at their age-appropriate grade level, not below or above grade level, unless the previous school has officially approved a retention or promotion (official documentation from the school is required). - For incoming scholars, if the grade level placement the learning coach desires differs from that indicated in the prospective assignment, the situation must be discussed with the Director of Online Learning prior to making the change on the Master Agreement.
 The Director will make a recommendation for the Superintendent & CEO or designee who shall make the final decision.